ID Required To Vote

 The attestation process is completed before attending a voting place.
 The authorized signatory does not need to attend the voting place with the elector.

-*Elections Alberta has also shared the form and information on how to use it with facility operators of supportive living and long-term care accommodations, colony managers, First Nation Chiefs, Métis Settlement Administrators, shelter and housing administrators, liaison officers at correctional facilities and penitentiaries, student residence staff, student associations, public libraries and the Alberta Association for Immigrant Serving Agencies.
+*During an election or by-election, Elections Alberta also shares the form and information on how to use it with facility operators of supportive living and long-term care accommodations, colony managers, First Nation Chiefs, Métis Settlement Administrators, shelter and housing administrators, liaison officers at correctional facilities and penitentiaries, student residence staff, student associations, public libraries and the Alberta Association for Immigrant Serving Agencies.
 Forms can also be obtained from Elections Alberta or any Returning Office.

 **Electors who reside at a supportive living facility, long-term care facility or a shelter or who receive support or services from a community support centre may also vote at a mobile voting station established for that facility.
 These electors are acknowledged by an official of the facility to be resident or receiving services and are not required to show any identification.
 They are deemed resident in the electoral division in which the facility is located.
 See Mobile Voting for more information on this voting option.